sungsujaing/Artificial_Intelligence_articles_and_tutorials/Model evaluation.md

 A learning curve can help if the model is overfitting or underfitting as the number of training sample varies.

-- If errors of the training and the CV sets converges to a high value, the model is underfitting - High bias (Fig. a)
+- If errors of the training and the CV sets converge to a high value, the model is underfitting - High bias (Fig. a)
 - If an error of the CV set is way higher than that of the training set, the model is overfitting - High variance (Fig. b)

 <p align="center"><img src="images/learning_curve.png" width="500"></p>